Research

 Here are some of my recent and ongoing projects:

-- When Co-optation Backfires: The Islamization Race in Malaysia (1980s–1990s)
+- When Co-optation Backfires: The Islamization Race in Malaysia (1980s–1990s) (for APSA 2026 in Boston, MA)

 - Abstract